pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 Within about 20 minutes, others have arrived, full room, it starts.
 Taysa stands and welcomes everyone to the makeshift first new era summit of the Guildpact.
 A new living Guildpact.
 "There will be much rebuilding but I'll hand over now to Niv, who is the new Living Guildpact."
 (Murmurings, some not fully happy!)

-Niv takes (and fills) the floor, thanking everyone and assuring them that he's removed entirely from the Izzit - he's basically kicked out! - no more allegiance or loyalty to them as any other guild, he swears.
+Niv takes (and fills) the floor, thanking everyone and assuring them that he's removed entirely from the Izzet - he's basically kicked out! - no more allegiance or loyalty to them as any other guild, he swears.

 His first order of business is to thank people who have given so much.
 He pulls an illusory scroll and starts reading a litany of the fallen, with contributions.
 "As each Guildmaster provides me with names of their fallen, they will be added to this scroll and the scrolls themselves will be etched onto the walls of the new Chamber Of The Guildpact so that people can honour those who protected this world, and all we stand for.
 Which brings me to - what we stand for.
 What we seek to protect.
 What all these sacrifices, all the unfulfilled potential, what that *cost* has bought for us.
 What future has this price paid for?
 I cannot answer that.
 No-one in this room can answer that.
 I believe we must return to our original purpose - in *service* of the people of Ravnica, so it is to *them* to decide, for *them* to determine, the path that we walk and it is our duty to guide, to enable, to protect, to discover, to remember, to build.
 We are here for them and not the other way around."

 He proposes that the laylines are anchored over the old Hall where a will memorial be built, and from Augustin Station (or any station) there will be free air travel to a *new* platform.
 The *platform* of the Guild Pact.
 We shall move the Hall up into the air.
 Makes it more accessible for everyone - you don't need to walk to P1, D10.
 You can take airships for free.

 Concerns are raised, as things become more political.
 The Boros Parehelion.
 The Simic Guardian Project.
 The Gruul - under an injured, but present and wiser-looking Boboremos - threaten to walk out, again!
 "What of our sacrifices?
 We claim tracts of the Red Wastes" - but this time, the Boros hold their objections.
 Less to patrol!
 Surely, of any guild, it makes the most sense for them to hold it.
 There is a vote.
-Objections: Azorious, Orzhov object; Izzit abstain; Dimir are not present, surprisingly.
+Objections: Azorious, Orzhov object; Izzet abstain; Dimir are not present, surprisingly.
 Others agree, so it is passed easily.

 Selesnyans talk about food resources.
 They've taken stock.
 It'll require mass transfer of food stocks around to balance reserves but it can be done quite quickly.
 Many farms and food stores in D10-D12 are heavily depleted, but not an immediate humanitarian crisis.

 Some raise a concern about the off-worlders to ostensibly offer aid.
 A vote is taken, and the decision is 5:4 to allow them to stay and help.

 * The floor is opened.
 We get to thank Ravnica for their welcome when we arrived, hope that their less helpful differences - e.g. the invisibility of the Kraul - are seen past for a stronger future, and assure them that they need fear nothing from off-worlders in terms of security. *Nobody* is going to fuck with Ravnica now.

+* We get to relay Krenko's request for a lighter touch of law from the Boros.
+Surprisingly, this is received and very well understood without debate!
+It seems that, in their own individual ways, everyone is looking at their world with new eyes today, no matter many old habits might show up in this meeting hall.

 * The new Azorious Guildmaster, sphinx **Quinlin** is there - with the 3 precogs we know.
 We are introduced.
 We return the vault keys and "borrowed" artefacts.
 We get in return, on request, a platinum rod - Taz can use this as a Planeshift focus.